Field Description Language

 A flag is a boolean modifier that can be either on or off.

-Every flag is available as a attribute of the Field.
-For example, we have a “required” flag registed, we can access Field.required attribute.
+Every flag is available as an attribute of the Field.
+For example, we have a “required” flag registered, and we can access Field.required attribute.

 Modifier